 3. How often are your employees paid?

 Every employer needs to decide on a pay period for their employees, whether its weekly, bi-weekly, or semi-monthly.
 This will keep you organized and help you run payroll more effectively.
-The more times payroll is process during the year, the more you can expect to pay for the service.
+The more times payroll is processed during the year, the more you can expect to pay for the service.

 If you are looking to increase efficiency, payroll providers usually include payroll management, compliance, accessible reports, and other resources for a fixed, low monthly fee.